 2 sticks cinnamon

-5 green cardamom pods, crushed lightly to break the skin
+5 green cardamom pods, crushed lightly to

 1 tablespoon ground coriander